bytedance/Protenix/docs/infer_json_format.md

 ```

 The `covalent_bonds` section specifies covalent bonds between a polymer and a ligand, or between two ligands.

+Covalent bonds between two polymer residues (regardless of whether they belong to the same or different polymers) are generally not supported.
+Exceptions are made for cyclic peptides, where covalent bonds can be used to define:
+- A head-to-tail amide bond connecting the N- and C-terminal residues, or
+- A disulfide bond between cysteine residues.

+Other types of polymer–polymer covalent bonds can still be specified in the input, but they are not reliably handled by the current model.
+In such cases, the specified residues may tend to be positioned in close proximity, though typically not close enough to form a covalent bond.

 To define a covalent bond, two atoms involved in the bond must be identified.
 The following fields are used:

 * `entity1`, `entity2`: The entity numbers for the two atoms involved in the bond.